Skip to content

 Next, check your financial health

 1. Update net worth.
 Is it trending in the right direction?
-Are you nearing your goal of debt-freedom or financial independence?
+Are you nearing your goal of credit card debt freedom or financial independence?

-2. Order credit report.
-Review your credit report for any errors, question anything that doesn’t look right, and consider freezing your credit.
+1. Order credit report.
+Review your credit score and check your credit history for errors, question anything that doesn't look right, and consider freezing your credit.

-3. Review emergency fund.
-2020 has taught many a financial lesson, one being the importance of an emergency fund.
-Many financial experts who once recommended 3-6 months of expenses saved, now say you should consider saving more, such as 9-12 months worth.
+1. Review emergency fund.
+2020-22 has taught many a financial lesson, one being the importance of an emergency fund.
+Many financial experts who once recommended 3-6 months of expenses saved now say you should consider saving more, such as 9-12 months' worth.

-4. Rebalance investment portfolio.
-The volatility of the stock market may have shifted your desired allocation.
-Review your IPS and make the moves necessary to get your portfolio in shape.
+1. Rebalance investment portfolio.
+The volatility of the stock market may have shifted your mix of stocks and desired asset allocation.
+Review your IPS and make the moves necessary to stay on track with your investment strategy and get your portfolio in shape.

-5. Audit insurance policies.
-Too little coverage leaves you open to financial devastation, but as life circumstances change, you may not need as much as you previously did.
+1. Audit insurance policies.
+Too little insurance coverage leaves you open to financial devastation, but as life circumstances change, you may not need as much as you previously did.
 Review all your coverage, including:

 • auto insurance